rvodden/resource_tools/ERROR_HANDLING.md

 # Error Handling in resource_tools

-This document describes the comprehensive error handling system implemented in resource_tools, providing safe alternatives to the legacy unsafe API.
+This document describes the comprehensive error handling system implemented in resource_tools.

 ## Table of Contents